roman-milk/roman-milk.github.io/forgetful-maid.md

- ****** Forgetful Maid Ch.
-02 ****** byStoryTeller07© "Joe!
+===

+"Joe!
 A word please."
 Liz said gruffly.
 The customer stood holding onto the chair while she dragged him out of the cubicle by an elbow.
 "What do you think you are doing you big lug?"
 She could see how carried away he was.
 "Rule number, one never get caught up in a customers stupid games it is too dangerous.
 When she gets home and snaps out of the fantasy and calls the police accusing you of rape, trouble!
 You are looking at trouble with a big 'T', bigger than her tits."

  "Go make the coffee and I'll take care of the bitch."
 She saw the look of pain in his eyes knowing how much his penis had taken over the thinking.
 She grabbed his penis bulging in his jeans.
 "I'll take care of this for you too.
 I can do a better job than she ever could.
 Go make the coffee."
 She told him with a shove to his back.